IfCodingWereNatural/icwn-site/packages/blog/src/content/sst/3-deploying-a-webapp.md

    - Use cloudfront URL so you don't reveal `ifcodingwerenatural.com` yet
    - Show the file uploader thingy.
 I'll show the rest of the blog site later.

+1. A thing or two from last time:

+   - CORS is an opt in policy, so I assumed by not setting the `cors` options, the response would not include CORS headers, and therefore I would not have to deal with CORS.

+     Setting `cors: true` turns out to have the opposite effect I thought it would have, which is, it adds CORS headers, but allows any method and any origin by default.

+     TL;DR: if you don't want to deal with CORS, set `cors: true` in the config.

+   - I made a claim about having wide open permissions locally.
+I need to test this out, because the docs say the lambda function that runs locally should use the same permissions as the deployed lambda.

 1. Deploy to CloudFront and explain the architecture.